step-bauer/dsnd_capstone_arvato/README.md

 ## Kaggle Competition
 The final estimator found is a RandomForest with n=70 estimators and for all other parameters we took the default.
-ROCAUC score 0.767
+Using this estimator on the mailout_trainging data set as validation results in ROCAUC score 0.767
 |                   |Predicted False    | Predicted True    |
 |---                |---:               |---:               |